KiandaBPM/docs/content/docs/platform/pages/list/_index.md

    - **Visible to** - determine who will see the dashboard, choose from a) Users b) Groups

-   - **Device visibility** - choose from icons for deshtop, tablet, mobile, wifi and flightmode as to when the device can view the dashboards.
+   - **Device visibility** - choose from icons for desktop, tablet, mobile, wifi and flightmode as to when the device can view the dashboards.

      ![Device visibility](/images/devicevisibility.png)